swtan346/tp/docs/UserGuide.md

 * NAME: The full name of the patient.
 Each word should be split with a whitespace.
 * DATE_OF_BIRTH: Date of birth must not be later than admission date, and not be later than the current date.
 * ADMISSION_DATE: Admission date must not be earlier than date of birth, and not be later than the current date.
-* REMARK: Remarks have no limited length, and each patient can only have ONE remark field.
+* REMARK: Remarks have no length limit, and each patient can only have ONE remark field.

 Example command: